botpress/openbook-templates/templates/hotel/accessibility.md

 ## Elevator

-This is about the availability of elevators and lifts.
+This is about availability of elevators and lifts.

 - All rooms can be accessed by elevator

 ## Wheelchair access

-This is about which facilities are accessible for wheelchairs.
+This is about which facilities are accessible for wheelchair.

 - Guests in wheelchair can go everywhere in the hotel as there are ramps and elevators for every rooms and facilities